marigroc/hangman/README.md

 - Utilizing encapsulation and abstraction principles to manage game state and user interaction.
 - Handling correct user input for single alphabetical characters.
 - Tracking and displaying game progress, including guessed letters and remaining lives.
+- Troubleshooting for the infinite loops and how to fix them.

 ## Installation